amine101/feelings_wheel_with_drawio/Readme.md

   - `"perpendicular"` for tangential alignment.
   - `"perpendicular_upright"` for tangential alignment with upright orientation.

-- **text_placement:** (optional) Specifies where to place the text within the segment.
+- **text_placement:** (optional) Specifies where to place the text within the node.
 Common values include:

+  - `callout`: Places the text outside the node as a callout.
-  - `"centered"` (default): Places the text in the center of the segment.
+  - `"centered"` (default): Places the text in the center of the node.
-  - `"outside"`: Positions the text outside the segment.
+  - `"outside"`: Positions the text outside the node.
-  - `"inside_top"`: Positions the text near the inner edge of the segment.
+  - `"inside_top"`: Positions the text near the inner edge of the node.

 #### Example of a `levels_config` Entry: